-Figure 4.8: 2019 Throughway Travel Speed Reliability Performance (2019 RITIS data)
+Figure 4.8: 2019 throughway travel speed reliability performance (2019 RITIS data)

-A total of 38 miles (13% of the region's throughway network) currently do not meet the draft mobility policy threshold.
-More information about the methodology and detailed results for all segments are provided in Appendix I.
+In 2019, a total of 38 miles (13% of the region's throughway network) did not meet the mobility policy threshold for throughways.
+More information about the methodology and detailed results for all segments are provided in Appendix E.